 - Urinating more often than usual or in small amounts

 Kidney stones can cause serious treatment complications—including the need for surgery—and may lead to chronic kidney disease.
 Unfortunately, once you have had one, the formation of kidney stones is likely to recur.

 LOWER YOUR RISK

 Here are some dietary and lifestyle changes that can help in the prevention of kidney stones:

-- Discuss your diet with a healthcare provider or dietician to ensure your diet is well-balanced and that you are at a healthy weight.
-A high BMI (body mass index) has been tied to an increase in incidence of kidney stones.
+- Discuss your diet with a healthcare provider or dietitian to ensure your diet is well-balanced and that you are at a healthy weight.
+A high BMI (body mass index) has been tied to an increased incidence of kidney stones.

 - Consider replacing some of the animal protein you ingest with plant-based proteins like legumes.
 Eat more fruits and vegetables to reduce the acidity of the urine.